 Unknown, discovered using viral metagenomics.
 Presumably enveloped.

-- Fusion of virus membrane with the vesicle membrane; ribonucleocapsid segments are released in the cytoplasm.
+- Fusion with the plasma membrane; ribonucleocapsid is released in the cytoplasm.

-- Transcription, viral mRNAs are capped in the cytoplasm.
+- sequential transcription, viral mRNAs are capped and polyadenylated in the cytoplasm.

 - Replication presumably starts when enough nucleoprotein is present to encapsidate neo-synthesized antigenomes and genomes.